Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Ensuring fair prices, ethical labor practices, and sustainable development in global supply chains.

-Requirements: Producers and traders must comply with Fairtrade Standards, which include social, economic, and environmental criteria.
+What are the Requirements: Producers and traders must comply with Fairtrade Standards, which include social, economic, and environmental criteria.
 These standards ensure fair wages, safe working conditions, environmental protection, and equitable trade terms.
 Compliance is verified through independent audits.

-Description: Fairtrade is a global certification system that aims to promote equitable trading relationships, secure rights for marginalized producers and workers, and foster sustainable development.
+What does it mean: Fairtrade is a global certification system that aims to promote equitable trading relationships, secure rights for marginalized producers and workers, and foster sustainable development.
 Products bearing the Fairtrade mark meet rigorous standards designed to support producer communities and protect the environment.

 Link: Fairtrade